Top 100 Trial Lawyers

 Grand Larceny in the Fourth Degree is a Class E felony.
 In New York, Class E felony offenses carry a maximum sentence of up to four years in jail and a fine of up to $5,000 or double the value of the money you gained in committing the offense.

 If you have an upcoming court date for a case involving Grand Larceny charges, it is essential that you speak with an experienced NY theft crimes defense attorney as soon as possible.
 At Tilem & Associates, P.C., our dedicated team of New York criminal defense lawyers is committed to obtaining the best result possible in your case, regardless of your prior record or the evidence in the prosecution’s file.
 We are immediately available to meet with you to get started working on a compelling defense to the charges you face.
-To learn more, and to schedule a free consultation today, call 877-377-8666.
-You can also reach us through our online contact form.
+For further information and to arrange a free consultation today, please dial 877-377-8666.
+Alternatively, you can reach us via our online contact form.

 Client Reviews